-Ghee is filled with nutrition such as Vitamin A, D, and E. It is rich in butyric acid that promoted colon health.
+Ghee is filled with nutrients like Vitamin A, D, K, and E. It is rich in butyric acid that promoted colon health.
 It contains immunity-boosting conjugated linoleic acid (CLA), heart-healthy fatty acids, and much more.
 The benefits of ghee or clarified butter get enhanced when it is homemade.

 Home made Ghee